 Many food bloggers add a resource page to their sites to inform readers how they can purchase items that are used in the recipes.
 Although everyone understands the nature of affiliate relationships, it still seems to have a negative connotation for some.
 Here is my deal: I spend a lot of time creating recipes that are helpful and hopefully delicious, for those who have specific diet requirements like I do.
 I really enjoy the process, and in the course of working on food, I use products that, in some cases, took a long time to find, or are perfect for the recipe.
-When appropriate, I share this information for those who want to receive it, and if you purchase any product, I may receive a small referral fee.
+When appropriate, I share this information for those who want to receive it, and if you purchase any product, I may receive a small referral fee from the merchant, or Amazon.
 Don’t ever feel obligated to purchase anything, just use the resources if they help you.
 I thank you for reading my blog, for trying my recipes, and for supporting my efforts.
 Here are some of the products I love and use.

 TOOLS OF THE TRADE